 Recruitment is a Priority

-I am hoping that 2018 will be a banner year for the squadron.
-A new location, new ideas, a new sponsor and engaged cadets.
-With everyone helping, we can rebuild this squadron with dedicated young adults who are motivated to improve themselves and the unit as a whole.
+We are hoping that 2021 will be a banner year for the squadron.
+With everyone helping, we can continue to develop this squadron with dedicated young adults who are motivated to improve themselves and the unit as a whole.